 Remind yourself that being in a new relationship is a time of discovery and curiosity (and a lot is going to be new all at once).
 "To alleviate pressure, remind yourself to stay present and open," says Syrtash.
 And this goes for being true to yourself and trusting your gut instinct.
 It doesn't matter if someone is perfect on paper if they end up not being the right person for you.

 "A little bit of jealousy can be considered cute and healthy," says Ray.
 "But making demands on your partner of their time and restricting them from doing things they were doing before you started dating is a red flag."
 The expert says that it's common for couples who are newly dating to spend a lot of their free time with each other and give up some of their usual time with friends and family.
 However, avoid constantly texting, calling, or making demands to see your S.O. because you'll stress them out and may cause them to peddle back.

 Ray says that in a new relationship it's common for couples to drop some of their usual activities and cancel on friends to see their partner.
 "Remember that attraction is also created by the anticipation of seeing your partner and by creating some distance," says Ray.
 "When you always drop everything to be with your new partner, it may set the expectation that your previous commitments are secondary to who you're dating."
-She says to keep yourself busy and honor your plans with friends as you adjust your schedule in moderation.
+Keep yourself busy and honor your plans with friends as you adjust your schedule in moderation.

 Listen and Stay Curious